rgbkrk/poked/README.md

 # PokéDEX

-This package was put together as a teaching tool for learning how to work with data.
+This package was put together as a teaching tool for working with data.
 The PokéAPI provides the core data for this package.

-To be friendly to the PokéAPI, this package will only make one request to the API per session.
-This means that if you want to use the data in a different session, you will need to make a new request.
+To be friendly to the PokéAPI, this package caches queries to the API.

 ## Installation